KevinMiller77/DulocCastle/README.md

 The intention of this library is that it will not depend on any other libraries and will be fully self contained.
 Therefore - it will be more than just a SCEP client.
 It will also be a fully loaded PKI library that is able to create most PKI structures.

-A lot of inspiration was taken from the [Simple ASN.1 Reader and Writer by nextincrement](https://github.com/nextincrement/simple-asn1-reader-writer)
+A lot of inspiration was taken from the [ASN1 Swift](https://github.com/tikhop/ASN1Swift)

 ## Features
 ### PKI Features